dragonwarr1or/rocket-fairness/README.md

 # Verify Ton Rocket Fair
-This game uses two ingredients:

-*Server Seed* - provided by us
-*Client Seed* - the hash from Ethereum block

-We take a Server Seed and hash it (SHA256), creating a new Server Seed.
-Then we take that Server Seed and hash that too.
-We repeat this process until we have 4 million hashes -- 4 million server seeds.
-The very first game uses the 4 millionth server seed (in the codesandbox below), and each game after that works backwards down the list of server seeds.
-Second game uses the 3,999,999th hash and so on and so forth.
+This game ensures fairness through a dynamic process involving a **Server Seed** and a **Client Seed**.
+The Server Seed, initially provided by us, undergoes multiple hashing iterations, generating a sequence of 4 million server seeds.
+Each game uses a server seed from this sequence, creating a transparent and verifiable gaming environment.

-The Client Seed is a public key that we agree to using before we know what it is.
-We commit to the hash of a crypto block before that block is mined, and we create all the server seed hashes before committing to this block.
-This ensures that we could not control the outcome of each game.
-The current Client Seed is in the codesandbox below.
+The Client Seed, a public key agreed upon before revelation, is based on the hash of an Ethereum block.
+This commitment to the hash occurs before the block is mined, ensuring that outcomes are beyond our control.
+The current Client Seed is presented below.

-To verify this, you can input the Server Seed to your game in the code below, and you should see the server seeds and game results for the previous 100 games.
+To verify fairness, input the Server Seed into the provided code.
+You'll witness the server seeds and game results for the last 100 games.

+Javascript
 ```
 const crypto = require("crypto");

 // Write Last Game Hash Here
 const crashHash = "";

-// Client Seed: hash of ETH block 18841250
+// Client Seed - hash of ETH block 18841250
 const tonRocketClientSeed =
   "0xc582b3fb66319ab47ab592291c9799a22ff21c5d40733e159a04d663dec2ce6e";